What does your job involve?

 What experience do you bring to ART?

-Following completing my Undergraduate and Masters degrees, I am now completing my Doctorate in Philosophy (PhD) in exercise epigenetics, which requires a primary focus on an individual and their specific responses.
+Following completing my Undergraduate and Masters degrees, I have recently completed my Doctorate in Philosophy (PhD) in exercise epigenetics, which requires a primary focus on an individual and their specific responses.
 I have prior experience in human performance labs and professional sporting clubs, this has provided me with extensive knowledge in human health and performance.
 My overall experiences allow me to design studies and implement interventions to optimise human performance, whilst maintaining scientific integrity.

 What do you like most about working at ART?